MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 - b - the elastic strain exponent.
 Only generated if cycles is provided.
 - c - the plastic strain exponent.
 Only generated if cycles is provided.

 Note that the parameters generated are stored to an object, so you may find it useful to use this function with print_results=False and show_plot=False, and then access the calculated parameters later.
-This is done in the example for the stress-strain diagram.
+This is done in the first example for the section on stress-strain diagram.

 In the example below, we provide data from a fatigue test including stress, strain, and cycles to failure.
-We also must provide the modulus of elasticity (E) for the material.
+We must also provide the modulus of elasticity (E) for the material.
 All other options are left as default values.
 The plots shown below are provided and the results are printed to the console.

 .. code:: python